by Joanne Tate, BSN, RN, Accreditation and OSHA Standards Courseware Author, HealthStream

 Diagnostic testing is done for people with symptoms or those who are asymptomatic with known or suspected recent exposure to SARS-CoV-2.
 This helps to control transmission by using quarantine or isolation measures.

 Viral testing also helps to determine if the disease is resolved and when to discontinue transmission-based precautions in health care settings, when to stop isolation outside of health care, and when healthcare workers can return to work after being infected.
+Viral tests that have received Emergency Use Authorization ( EUA) can be found on the U.S. Food and Drug Administration (FDA) website.
+(U.S. Food & Drug Administration, 2020)

 Testing should also be done for vulnerable populations who reside in close quarters for extended periods of time (e.g., long-term care facilities, correctional and detention facilities) and/or settings where critical infrastructure workers (e.g., healthcare personnel, first responders) may be disproportionately affected.
 Early identification could reduce the risk of widespread transmission in these situations.